Jiffy Cornbread Casserole

-Using just a handful of simple ingredients from your pantry, you can whip up this beloved Southern favorite.
-A holiday staple on the table at Thanksgiving dinner, it also shines any day of the week.
+Using just a handful of simple ingredients from your pantry, you can whip up this classic Southern dish.
+A holiday staple on the table at Thanksgiving and Christmas, it’s also perfect for any day of the week.

-With its sweet and creamy texture, and tons of sweet corn flavor, it’s like a delightful blend of custard and souffle.
-Fancy but without being too fancy!
+With its sweet and creamy texture, and tons of sweet corn flavor, it’s a cross between a moist cornbread and a corn pudding.
+Fancy but not too fancy!

-And it’s not just for the holidays.
-This easy corn casserole recipe is a delicious side dish for a BBQ, potluck, or next to a rotisserie chicken from the deli.
+And it’s not just for the holidays!
+It’s a delicious side dish for a BBQ, potluck, or next to a rotisserie chicken from the deli.
+I even love it for breakfast!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-- Cornbread Mix – A box of Jiffy Cornbread Mix.
+- Cornbread Mix – I prefer Jiffy Corn Muffin Mix but you can use your favorite brand.
 Substitute homemade cornbread mix.

-- Corn – A can of regular whole kernel corn and a can of cream-style corn.
+- Corn – This recipe uses a can of regular whole kernel corn and a can of cream corn.

 - Preheat oven to 350F.
 Grease an 9×9 or 9×13 baking dish with nonstick spray.